OGcanviz/IoTPowerApp/README.md

 <details>

-Now you will run the console application to send taxi data to the Azure.
+Now you will run the console application to send taxi data to the Azure IoT Event Hub.
 This section describes how to do it.

 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>